richafnu/Viva/Viva/engage/get-started-with-viva-engage/file-storage.md

 #### 2.1 Delete files removed from a post or a reply in a community

 1. Open the SharePoint library backing the community.
 You can do this one of two ways, depending on your environment:
-    - Select the Files tab on the community;
+    - Select the **Files** tab on the community;
-    - Select **SharePoint Library** from the **Community resources** module in the community’s right navigation.
+    - Select **SharePoint Library** from the **Community resources** module in the community's right navigation.
-2. Navigate to the **Documents > Apps > Viva Engage** folder.
+2. Open the **Documents > Apps > Viva Engage** folder.
 3. Locate the file previously attached to the post and select **Delete**.

 #### 2.2 Permanently delete files removed from a post or a reply on a storyline

-Files attached to storyline posts are stored in a hidden library in the author’s OneDrive.
+Files attached to storyline posts are stored in a hidden library in the author's OneDrive.
 There's no entry point to this location in the Microsoft 365 user experience, but you can access it through a URL resembling the following example:

 1. Open the user's OneDrive in a browser.

 2. Note the URL to the user's OneDrive.

 3. Locate the user identifier, which is the part of the URL immediately that follows `my.sharepoint.com/personal/`.

 4. Replace everything after the profile identifier and the backslash plus VivaEngage, without a space, case insensitive.
 The resulting URL resembles this example:

     `https://<tenantname>-my.sharepoint.com/personal/<useridentifier>/VivaEngage`